ktrizzo/photorch-app/README.md

 📄 Accompanying publications: [[PhoTorch](https://doi.org/10.48550/arXiv.2501.15484)]

-## 🔬 What does PhoTorch do?
+## 🔬 What does PhoTorch Studio do?

-PhoTorch provides an intuitive, interactive platform for fitting widely used plant physiological models, enabling rapid exploration and interpretation of experimental data.
+PhoTorch Studio provides an intuitive, interactive platform for fitting widely used plant physiological models, enabling rapid exploration and interpretation of experimental data.

 ## 🚀 Key Features